andyjohnson0/HardView2/README.md

 2. Add `hv.exe` to your path

 3. Run `hv`.
-By default it will islay the contents of your My Pictures folder.
-The program is mostly keyboard
+By default it will display the contents of your My Pictures folder.
-driven:
+It supports jpeg format pictures only, and the file extension must be `.jpg` or `.jpeg`.

+## Using HardView2

+The program is mostly keyboard driven:

 * Scroll through the pictures using the left and right arrow buttons.
 Press the down arrow button to select a sub-directory.
 Press the up arrow button to move to the parent directory.